 Registration: Registration is the responsibility of the student.
-The Assistant Dean for Academic Affairs will communicate to students the time windows when registration for P1-P3 courses is to occur.
-Registration for the final professional year will be managed by the Assistant Dean for Experiential Education.
+The Associate Dean for Academic Affairs will communicate to students the time windows when registration for P1-P3 courses is to occur.
+Registration for the final professional year is managed by the Associate Dean for Experiential Education.
 Returning students typically pre-register near the end of each semester for the following semester.
 Summer and fall registration occur simultaneously near the end of the spring semester.
 This includes registration for elective courses.
 Changes to elective courses may not be made following the close of the registration period.
-Questions regarding registration are to be directed to the Assistant Dean for Academic Affairs.
+Questions regarding registration should be directed to the Associate Dean for Academic Affairs.
 Students who decide not to attend a term for which they have registered must withdraw from their classes for that term to avoid having grades of "F" recorded for those classes.
-Withdrawal of this nature would delay a student's progression in the program.
-Complete withdrawal from all courses requires approval from the Assistant Dean for Student Affairs and Admissions.
+Withdrawal of this nature delay a student's progression in the program.
+Complete withdrawal from all courses requires approval from the Assistant Dean for Student Affairs.
 See the "Withdrawal" section of this handbook.